usnistgov/ndn-dpdk/docs/trafficgen.md

 **.consumer.patterns\[\].weight** is the probability of selecting a pattern among all patterns.
 If you define two patterns with weights 2 and 3, 40% of the outgoing Interests will be generated by the first pattern.

+**.fetcher.nTasks** is the maximum number of active fetch tasks on a congestion aware fetcher.

 ## Control the Traffic Generator

 When you start a traffic generator, the `ndndpdk-ctrl start-trafficgen` command or GraphQL `startTrafficGen` mutation returns a JSON object that contains the ID of the traffic generator.